withastro/astro/packages/integrations/vercel/README.md

 You can use Vercel middleware to intercept a request and redirect before sending a response.
 Vercel middleware can run for Edge, SSR, and Static deployments.
 You don't need to install `@vercel/edge` to write middleware, but you do need to install it to use features such as geolocation.
 For more information see [Vercel’s middleware documentation](https://vercel.com/docs/concepts/functions/edge-middleware).

-1. Add `middleware.js` to your root of your project.
+1. Add a `middleware.js` file to the root of your project:

     ```js
     // middleware.js